mypissis0rang3/practicestuff/README.md

 # practicestuff
-fr just some trainings i did for interactive menus, and stuff i did to annoy some friends
+fr just some trainings i did for interactive menus, and stuff i did to annoy some friends. all of it runs on python, vscode. thats all u need. byee